stonepros/stone/doc/rbd/rbd-live-migration.rst

 all snapshot history while preserving the sparse allocation of data where possible.

-By default, when live-migrating RBD images within the same Ceph cluster, the source image will be marked read-only and all clients will instead redirect IOs to the new target image.
+By default, when live-migrating RBD images within the same Stone cluster, the source image will be marked read-only and all clients will instead redirect IOs to the new target image.
 In addition, this mode can optionally preserve the link to the source image's parent to preserve sparseness, or it can flatten the